You can read about the Broca area in the Broca area

 - Talk only less than 4 – 5 words at a time

 - The sentences lack grammatical sense – both in talking and writing.

 - Use nouns without verbs.

 - Can’t respond to complex instructions: for example, touch nose after touching toes.

-Do you want to know what Broca aphasia looks like?
+Do you want to know what Broca’s aphasia looks like?
 Watch this YouTube video.

 What is the usefulness of knowing these things?

-- Knowing different types of stroke aphasia helps strokecarers to create communicate methods with thier loved ones.
+- Knowing different types of stroke aphasia helps stroke carers to create communication methods with their loved ones.